saheeranas/react-native-redux-boilerplate/README.md

 ```
 cd rn_redux_boilerplate
+yarn
+or
 npm i
 ```

 Run the project

 ```
+yarn android
+or
 npm run android
 ```

 or

 ```
+yarn ios
+or
 npm run ios
 ```